 Zeke entered, pulled out the chair and sat down.
 He rolled his shoulders and glanced around the room.
-It was cosy, which didn’t fit what he’d presumed of a commander’s office.
+It was cosy, which didn’t fit what he had presumed of a commander’s office.

 Sunlight was invited into the room through a modest window.
 Left of the window, behind the commander, hung a majestic ceremonial sword on a simple, yet elegant mount.
-The stone floor was mostly covered by a large, deep-red rug with golden embroidery around the edges, contrasting well with the vibrant dark brown desk which was covered with parchment, a large open book, and a few bottles of ink.
+The stone floor was mostly covered by a large, deep-red rug, with golden embroidery around the edges.
+It contrasted well with the vibrant, dark-brown desk, which was covered with parchment, a large, open book and a few bottles of ink.

 “Yes, sir,” Zeke nodded.
 “I came as soon as I got the message.”